How much does property management cost per month?

 Two people stand indoors with a property manager while wondering, “how much do property managers charge?”.

-If you bought your vacation home to, well, vacation, then property maintenance and tenant management may not be exactly what you had in mind.
-Your job is to enjoy your holiday, so leave the hard work to the professionals, aka property managers.A property manager handles the day-to-day operations of your home so you can relax.
-They will typically charge around 8%-12% of rent collected to communicate with you and potential renters, and to keep the property running smoothly.
-So, how much does a property manager cost in 2024?
-We’ll break down all the factors, from property types to the climate of the housing market, that contribute to property management costs– plus, highlight which ones apply to short-term or long-term rentals.
+A property manager’s job is to handle the day-to-day operations of your home so you can relax.
+Property management cost per month is typically around 8%-12% of rent collected.
+So, how much does a property manager cost in 2025?
+We’ll break down all the factors, from property types to the climate of the housing market, that contribute to residential property management costs and highlight which ones apply to short-term or long-term rentals.

-1. Property management fee structures
+Property management fee structure models

 A graphic shares the three types of property management fee structures to help answer the question, “how much do property managers charge?”.

+So, how much do property managers make from you?
 There are three ways property management companies can structure their costs:

 • Percentage of the monthly rent